techiaith/brawddegau-tagiedig/README.md

 The data includes general sentences authored by the Unit's staff as well as online chats, translated CC0 stories and newspaper articles, and tweets, encylopeadic articles provided to us by their authors under a CC0 licence.

+In July 2022, an additional 9,109 tagged sentences were added in the file `brawddegau_tagiedig_cc0_covost_ltu.jsonl`.
+These sentences are translations into Welsh by Facebook of English sentences from Common Voice which form part of of CoVOST2 (https://ai.facebook.com/blog/covost-v2-expanding-the-largest-most-diverse-multilingual -speech-to-text-translation-data-set/).
+Following a linguistic examination, our linguists judged that they were of a sufficient standard to be included here.
+They have not been used

-Using this early data, we have already succeeded in training a model with over **91%** accuracy on randomly selected texts that were not part of the training data.
+Using the early 79k sentence data, we have already succeeded in training a model with over **91%** accuracy on randomly selected texts that were not part of the training data.

 That pretrained model is available here: